hunterirving/macproxy_plus/README.md

-## Extensions
+## MacProxy Plus

-This fork of Macproxy adds support for "extensions", which extend Macproxy's functionality via custom modules.
-Extensions are stored in the ```extensions``` directory and can be enabled or disabled via a ```config.py``` file.
+This fork of <a href="https://github.com/rdmark/macproxy">MacProxy</a> adds support for 'extensions', which intercept requests for specific domains and route them through custom handling.

+Each extension has its own folder within the `extensions` directory.
+Extensions can be individually enabled or disabled via the `config.py` file in the root directory.

 ### Enabling Extensions